vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 Fungibility as we often define things in the token world seems to have more to do with "Financial Fungibility" and methods of accounting for an asset OR it has to do with characteristics related to the usage of the asset rather than a pure native built-in fungibility characteristic.

-Per Merriam-Webster: Fungible is defined as: being something (such as money or a commodity) of such a nature that one part or quantity may be replaced by another equal part or quantity in paying a debt or settling an account OR capable of mutual substitution : INTERCHANGEABLE
+> Per Merriam-Webster: Fungible is defined as: being something (such as money or a commodity) of such a nature that one part or quantity may be replaced by another equal part or quantity in paying a debt or settling an account OR capable of mutual substitution : INTERCHANGEABLE

-### Hypothesis & Proposal to Define & Determine Fungibility
+### Determining Fungibility

 Hypothesis: it is difficult for people to say what something is and for people to agree on that definition without first analyzing and describing the properties and behaviors of what it is they’re defining.